-Challenge: Create and design a new booking platform for end users, including a backend for administrators and dental practices.
+Challenge: Create the user journeys and design a new booking platform for end users, including a backend for administrators and dental practices.

 Client: Dental Media